This list will be updated continually. Agencies and topics are listed in alphabetical order.

 - Sharon Art Studio (Golden Gate Park)

 All regular recreation programs remain suspended, including all citywide senior programs and SFYBL games and practices.
-Summer day camp registration, originally scheduled for March 21, is postponed until further notice.
+You can register for summer day camps.

-All indoor permits and athletic field permits through March 31 are canceled.
+All indoor permits and athletic field permits are canceled.
 If you need to reach staff about canceling or refunding a reservation, email RPDReservations@sfgov.org.

 All community meetings and volunteer events are also canceled until further notice.